-Illinois Nursing Home Abuse Lawyers Serving Schaumburg
+Schaumburg Nursing Home Abuse Lawyer

-Schaumburg, Illinois is one of Chicago's larger northwestern suburbs and its location within the Golden Corridor makes it an attractive place for affluent white collar workers to take up residence.
-While home to 74,000 residents, Schaumburg is mostly known for its commercial development.
+Schaumburg, Illinois, is one of Chicago's larger northwestern suburbs, and its location within the Golden Corridor makes it an attractive place for affluent white-collar workers to take up residence.
+While home to 74,000 residents, the city is mainly known for its commercial development.

-When representing patients injured in Schaumburg nursing homes, you can rest assured that our office will stop at nothing to make sure the negligent parties are held responsible to the fullest extent under Illinois law.
-We invite you to speak to an attorney about your situation without cost or obligation.Senior Living for Schaumbergers
+When representing patients injured in Schaumburg nursing homes, you can rest assured that our Cook County legal team will stop at nothing to ensure the negligent parties are held responsible to the fullest extent under Illinois law.
+We invite you to speak to a Schaumburg nursing home abuse and neglect attorney about your situation without cost or obligation.

-The senior population of the State of the Illinois represents roughly 12.5% of the total and Schaumburg's senior population is well below that average.
-Schaumburg is home to 7,100 residents who are 65 or older, which is roughly 9.5%.
+The senior population of the State of Illinois represents roughly 12.5% of the total, and Schaumburg's senior population is well below that average.
+The city's metropolitan area is home to 7,100 residents who are 65 or older, roughly 9.5%.

-Still, its senior center allows elderly residents access to social events, health and fitness programs and a free clinic staffed by a registered nurse.
-Seniors can take fitness classes, go bowling, play billiards, participate in a senior golf league or involve themselves in many other activities and events.
+Still, its senior center allows nursing home residents access to social events, health and fitness programs, and a free clinic staffed by a registered nurse.
+Seniors can take fitness classes, go bowling, play billiards, participate in a senior golf league, or participate in many other activities and events.

 350 West Schaumburg Road